The full list

 LP - Beia come Aba (Mu UM197 - 1979)

-One of many jazz-rock groups from Turin, their one and only album was released in 1979 with two different covers.
+One of many jazz-rock groups from Turin, their one and only album was released in 1979.

 BELLA BAND